 A Republican is going to win the White House every 4 or 8 years.
 It happens.
 Bank on it.
-So you gotta deal — even when said Republican is the truest of creeps, even when he’s Bill Clinton without the charm, Jack Kennedy without the discretion, even when he whispers a clarion call to the same people George Wallace did.
+So you gotta deal, even when said Republican is the creepiest of creeps, even when he’s Bill Clinton without the charm, Jack Kennedy without the discretion, even when he whispers a clarion call to the same people George Wallace did.
 But this creep’s policies, the ones he can actually pass, are yet to be flushed out.
 (No, he won’t be building a 1,900 mile wall.
 No, he won’t be sending 11,000,000 people back to their homes.
 He probably won’t even send back as many people as did Obama, who deported more people than any president in history.)
 The fact is, we don’t know what Trump will do.
 He was a registered Democrat until three years ago.
 He isn’t dogmatic like Cruz and the others of that religio-politico cult.
 And he wants success.
 His ego feeds on success.
 And that should temper the risks posed by his more outrageous campaign rhetoric.
 It might even lead him across the aisle.
-(Still, let’s be frank, most of what he’ll do will blow, hard, and could be extraordinarily dangerous.
+(Still, let’s be frank, most of what he’ll do will blow, and hard, and could be extraordinarily dangerous.
 Yet I maintain those seeds of optimism.
 I have to.
 Defeat is not an option.)

 But FDR got this country out of the Depression.
-I mention that so as to be clear: My fantasy isn’t a Bernie dream but an FDR dream.
+I state that to be clear: My fantasy isn’t a Bernie dream but an FDR dream.
 And that dream is of an America that takes care of its poor, pushes its middle class ever higher, and reduces the wealthy to regular citizens.
 It’s about a country that places as much value on mom and pop shops as Walmart, as much on employees as employers.

 We’ve got our shot, liberals.
 And these chances come rarely.
 It’s time to shed the self-pity and get busy with our Smug Bernie Fantasy Shit.
 We have less than three years.